What is mortgage loan pre-approval? How does it help you?

 Reduces mortgage timelines

-Another benefit of obtaining preapproval is that it can reduce the amount of time it takes to close on a sale.
-It can be a great negotiating tool when competing with other buyers in the market and helps avoid unnecessary issues that could pop up along the way.
+Pre-approval can speed up the process of closing a sale.
+Pre-approval can also speed up the process of closing a sale..
+It can be a great negotiating tool when competing with other buyers in the market.
+It also helps avoid unnecessary issues that could pop up along the way.

 Appealing to sellers